Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 For instance, watching blackout games on your computer with a VPN is straightforward, but using a VPN on Roku or Android requires extra steps.

 Below you can find detailed steps for each device.
-Although we’ve mostly used ESPN+ in the instructions, since it’s considerably cheaper, you can use the same methods with NHL.tv.
+Although we’ve mostly used ESPN+ in the instructions, since it’s considerably cheaper, you can use the same methods with NHL.TV.

-Importantly, if you want to bypass a national blackout, or get around regional ones on your iPhone, there’s no other option but to use a VPN with NHL.tv.
+Importantly, if you want to bypass a national blackout, or get around regional ones on your iPhone, there’s no other option but to use a VPN with NHL.TV.

 How to Watch Blackout NHL Games on Desktop (Windows & macOS)